cshade/tasker-server/README.md

 -   `_id`
 -   `name`: String
 -   `description`: String
 -   `done`: Boolean.
 Indicates whether task has been completed.
-System-generated initially to false.
+Forced to initial value of false in /add.
 -   `due`: Date
+-   `labels`: an Array of Strings

 #### Reminder